cyntss/Parallax-img-scroll/README.md

   $(document).on("ready", function() {
     var parallaxSettings = {
       initialOpacity: 1, //from 0 to 1, e.g. 0.34 is a valid value.
 0 = transparent, 1 = Opaque
-      opacitySpeed: 0.1 //values from 0.01 to 1 -> 0.01: slowly appears on screen; 1: appears as soon as the user scrolls 1px
+      opacitySpeed: 0.1, //values from 0.01 to 1 -> 0.01: slowly appears on screen; 1: appears as soon as the user scrolls 1px
+      pageLoader: true //creates a page loader.
+It is set "false" by default.
     };

     parallaxImgScroll(parallaxSettings);